UoA-eResearch/vmhandbook/_doc/drive-globus.md

 ## Research Drive Access
-You can use globus (globus.org) to transfer data between your research drive and NeSI and other globus endpoints.
+You can use [globus](globus.org) to transfer data between your research drive and NeSI and other globus endpoints.
 [See here for documentation](https://support.nesi.org.nz/hc/en-gb/articles/4409792460815-New-Globus-endpoint-makes-it-easier-to-transfer-large-data-sets-to-from-NeSI-HPC-Platform).